Sustainability

 Fairtrade has stated that their minimum price of $1.70 for organic coffee does

-not go far enough to lift farmers out of poverty and in their words, "the export price would have to be around $2.00 per pound for our four-person farming household in Colombia to earn a living income."
+not go far enough to lift farmers out of poverty.
+In their words, "the export price would have to be around $2.00 per pound for our four-person farming household in Colombia to earn a living income."
 We agree.
 That's why we commit to always paying substantially more.
-Our minimum commitment is $2.50 but our average is currently $4.05, over DOUBLE Fair.
+Our minimum commitment is $3.71 but our average is currently $5.12, over DOUBLE Fair.

 An International Crisis